haskell/containers/docs/sequence.rst

     Seq.deleteAt :: Int -> Seq a -> Seq a
     Seq.deleteAt i xs = ...

-:haddock_short:`Data.Sequence#deleteAt` removes the element of the sequence at index ``i``.
+:haddock_short:`/Data.Sequence#deleteAt` removes the element of the sequence at index ``i``.
 If the index is out of bounds then the original sequence is returned.